erickmerchant/atlatl/README.md

 #### @section _name_

 Defines and calls a method that can be overridden when the template is extended.
-Or it defines code to override that method in a extending template.
 Block level.

 #### @yield _name_

 Defines and calls a method.
+A placeholder.
 Great for templates that are meant to be extended.

 ### Inheritance

 #### @extends _template_

 Used to extend another template.
-The methods in the extending template override methods in the extended template and any code outside of methods is ignored.
+The methods (sections and partials) in the extending template override methods in the extended template and any output outside of methods is ignored.

 #### @import _name template [method]_

 Can import partials or sections (any method) from another file.
 Use _method_ to rename the method being imported.
-If _method_ is not set then the name as defined is used.
+If `method` is not set then the name as defined is used.

 #### @parent _[name] [([arg1 [ arg2[ ...[ argN]]]])]_

-Calls the extended's method code inside a method in a extending template.
+In a template that extends another template it calls an overridden method.
+If `name` is not defined it calls the same method in which it appears.

 ### Comments